QuickBooks Blog

 A higher accounts receivable turnover ratio indicates that your company collects funds from customers more often throughout the year.
 On the flip side, a lower turnover ratio may indicate an opportunity to collect outstanding receivables to improve your cash flow.

 The accounts receivable turnover ratio is a type of efficiency ratio.
-Efficiency ratios measure a business’s ability to manage assets and liabilities in the short-term.
+Efficiency or quick ratios measure a business’s ability to manage assets and liabilities in the short-term.
 Other examples of efficiency ratios include the inventory turnover ratio and asset turnover ratio.
 Efficiency ratios can help business owners reduce the amount of time it takes their business to generate revenue.

 Why is it important to track accounts receivable turnover?

-Your accounts receivable turnover ratio measures your company’s ability to issue credit to customers and collect funds on time.
+Your AR turnover ratio measures your company’s ability to issue credit to customers and collect funds on time.
 Tracking this ratio can help you determine if you need to improve your credit policies or collection procedures.
 Additionally, when you know how quickly, on average, customers pay their debts, you can more accurately predict cash flow trends.
 And if you apply for a small business loan, your lender may ask to see your accounts receivable turnover ratio to determine if you qualify.

 It’s important to track your accounts receivable turnover ratio on a trend line to understand how your ratio changes over time.